Domain-adapted Learning and Interpretability: DRL for Gas Trading

 \subsection{Set up of virtual market simulation environment}

 In Reinforcement Learning, agents learn policies from interacting with a simulation environment.
 Hence the environment needs to be as realistic as possible.
 A {\it complete market} approximates the real market where friction, market impact from orders, transaction cost and asset liquidity exist.
-However, such highly interactive environment is complex to model and computationally demanding to simulate.
+However, such a highly interactive environment is complex to model and computationally demanding to simulate.
 Hence, a simplified {\it incomplete market} is customarily used where only transaction cost is considered.
 Here, we shall adopt the latter approach and consider transaction costs of $0.1\mathrm{p/therm}$.
-In this environment, agents observe price, technical and fundamental features at each time step with a look-back window to detect trends.
+In this environment, agents observe the price, technical and fundamental features at each time step with a look-back window to detect trends.
 The agent then outputs an action for this time step, which is evaluated according to a reward function that guides and incentivizes the learning.

-We limit this experiment to a daily trading frequency, and add a three-day look-back window to aforementioned features.
+We limit this experiment to a daily trading frequency, and add a three-day look-back window to the aforementioned features in table \ref{fig:feature table}, which comprise our {\bf state space}.
 Therefore, the transition in the observational space moves forward the time-stamp by a day.
-We limit the size of look-back window so that agents consider the most recent information, and the specific choice of the 3-day look-back window follows from a tradeoff between model complexity and training efficiency.
+We limit the size of the look-back window so that agents consider the most recent information, and the specific choice of the 3-day look-back window follows from a trade-off between model complexity and training efficiency.
 That is, each day an agent perceives all the information from the present day and the three previous days\footnote{Note that for the day under consideration the agent can only see the open price of the day, but not the close, high or low price of the day to prevent leaking future data that would only be known after trading closes on that day.}.
 As the trading environment is set up for daily frequency, the agent outputs the action for today based on the learned policy.
-For simplicity, the action is taken to be discrete as buy or sell the maximum amount, or hold.
-To avoid overfitting to the data in the replay buffer, a $1\%$ Gaussian noise is added to each observation.
+For simplicity, the {\bf action space} is taken to be discrete as buy or sell the maximum amount, or hold, $A_t \in \{0, 1, -1\}$.
+To avoid overfitting the data in the replay buffer, a $1\%$ Gaussian noise is added to each observation.